wlh18/react-4/README.md

 Post - This is used for adding new data.

-Get - This is used for retreiving data.
+Get - This is used for retrieving data.

 Put - This is for updating data.
 It's easy to remember this because put has a 'u' in it and update startes with it.